emilknudstrup/scope/README.md

 `pip install -r requirements.txt`

-### Example: checking for transits of all planet at given site in given time
+### Example: checking for transits of all planets at given site in given time interval
 ```python
 import pandas as pd
 import os